robertluwang/npp-setting/npp-spell-checker.md

 en_US.dic
 ```

-You can download and extract folder hunspell\ to npp\plugins\Config\, restart npp you will spell checker is working now.
+You can download and extract folder hunspell\ to npp\plugins\Config\, restart npp you will see spell checker is working now.

 You can manually download more dictionaries from this ftp server,
 ```